sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Allow more advanced optimization for different printing features.
 (EX: Overhangs, Outer wall, Bridges, ...more)

 # Instructions and Prerequisites
-1. The script can be utilized as a standard program by running the SB53-Systems.exe file and manually opening a G-Code file, or by integrating it into the slicer as a post-processing script.
+1. The script can be used as a standard program by running the SB53-Systems.exe file and manually opening a G-Code file, or by integrating it into the slicer as a post-processing script.
 ```
-D:\SB53_G-Code_Flow_Temperature_Controller_V1.1Beta\SB53-Systems.exe;
+D:\SB53_G-Code_Flow_Temperature_Controller_V1.1\SB53-Systems.exe;
 ```
 ![image](https://github.com/user-attachments/assets/3557a6ff-524f-4964-9cd2-044b01f46faa)